 - 1. Check that you have the correct type of trailer for your boat and that the boat's load can be properly distributed across those supports fitted to the trailer.
-When it is on the trailer, check that the boat is correctly positioned for nose weight and in relation to the roller/bunk supports (clear of spray rails, fully supported at the transom for an outboard engine powerboat etc).
-In the case of a powerboat, the boat should generally be positioned with the rear most supporting rollers or bunks at the extreme rear of the boat directly underneath the transom. - 2.
+When it is on the trailer, check that the boat is correctly positioned for nose weight and in relation to the roller/bunk supports (clear of spray rails, fully supported at the transom for an outboard engine power boat etc).
+In the case of a powerboat, the boat should generally be positioned with the rear most supporting rollers or bunks at the extreme rear of the boat directly underneath the t transom. - 2.
 All models of Extreme Trailers come with adjustable position axles in order that you can obtain the correct nose weight.
 The recommended nose weights for our trailers are listed below together with Maximum Nose Weights which must never be exceeded:

-Maximum Gross Recommended Nose Maximum Nose
+Maximum Gross Wt Recommended NoseWt Maximum Nose Wt

-Trailer Weight Weight Range Weight
+Trailer weight Weight Range Weight

 180 Kg 15 - 18Kg 18 Kg

 300 Kg 15 - 25Kg 30 Kg

 350 Kg 15 - 30 Kg 35 Kg

 400 Kg 15 - 30 Kg 40 Kg

 500 Kg 20 - 40 Kg 50 Kg

 650 Kg 25 - 50 Kg 65 Kg

 750 Kg 25 - 50 Kg 75 Kg

-1100 - 1900 Kg 40 - 60Kg 100 Kg
+1100 - 1500 Kg 40 - 60Kg 100 Kg

-2400 - 3500 Kg 50 - 90 Kg 150 Kg
+1800 - 3500 Kg 50 - 90 Kg 150 Kg

-Adjust the nose weight of your trailer by slackening off the chassis attachment U bolts on both sides of the axle(both axles on a tandem trailer) and moving it to the required place, taking care to keep the alignment straight by measuring the same distance from the rear of each side of the chassis to each side of the axle.
-Move it forward to reduce the nose weight and backwards to increase it.
+Adjust the nose weight of your trailer by slackening off the chassis attachment U bolts on both sides of the axle and moving it to the required place, taking care to keep the alignment straight by measuring the same distance from the rear of each side of the chassis to the axle.
 Nose weight can be measured with the trailer level by using a set of bathroom scales under the jockey wheel.
 Braked trailers will in addition require the brake rod adjustment changing.
 This is done by slackening off the locknut at the brake balance beam just in front of the centre of the axle where the brake cables are attached.
-If adjusting the axle rearwards, spin the sleeve nut and locknut backwards before moving the axle.
+If adjusting the axle rearwards, then spin the sleeve nut and locknut backwards before moving the axle.
 If adjusting it forwards, move the axle first then move the sleeve nut and locknut forward to it.
-When you are happy with the position of the axle, tighten the U bolt nuts and readjust the brake rod setting.
+When you are happy with the position of the axle, tighten the U bolt nuts.
 With the handbrake off, there should be a small amount of movement of the brake rod when pulled fore and aft.
 Put the handbrake on and note the balance beam to be pulling approximately the same amount on both brake cables (or on both sets on a tandem axle trailer).
 Now look at the angle of the handbrake lever.
 This should be between about 11 and 1 o'clock and the trailer brakes should be fully on.
 Release the handbrake lever and the trailer brakes should be completely free with no binding of the brake shoes.
 Re-adjust and check again if necessary.
 Be sure to tighten the lock nut on the brake rod when you are finished.
 If you have a tandem axle trailer the technique is the same except both axles are moved as a pair making sure you keep the same relative distance between them.